akashpatel29/SQL-Interview-Questions/README.md

 # Why we use Stored Procedure
 There are several reasons to use a Stored Procedure.
 They are a network load reducer and decrease execution time because they are precompiled.
 The most important use of a Stored Procedure is for security purposes.
 They can restrict SQL Injection.
 We can avoid SQL injection by use of a Stored Procedure.

-# How to create a Stored Procedure
+# How to create a Stored Procedure?
 CREATE PROCEDURE spEmployee AS

 BEGIN